 I have been begging to see snow all winter, so I am especially happy about the way things turned out.
 I really wasn’t sure what to expect considering how little (if ever) it snows in England.

 One of my favorite parts of living in England is having friends and family stay with us.
-We both truly like the idea of playing tour guide and taking our guests out on adventures.
+We both really enjoy playing tour guide and taking our guests out on adventures.
 It’s always fun to see how others react when you take them to a place you know and love.